This includes and overrides some of the standards and guidelines from Canada.

 ≥ 70.0 CFU/100 mL Exceeds acute guideline Single sample Beach Action Value.
 Triggers action to protect human health.

-Enterococci are bacteria found in the intestines of humans and warm-blooded animals, recommended by Health Canada as a fecal indicator for both freshwater and marine recreational water monitoring, as their presence signals potential harmful pathogens.
+Enterococci are bacteria found in the intestines of humans and warm-blooded animals.
+They serve as a fecal indicator for both freshwater and marine recreational water monitoring, as their presence signals potential harmful pathogens.
 When levels are elevated, swimmers risk gastrointestinal illness and other infections.
 Health Canada's Guidelines for Canadian Recreational Water Quality set a Beach Action Value of 70 CFU/100 mL (culture-based) or 1000 CCE/100 mL (PCR-based), with a geometric mean of 35 CFU/100 mL or 470 CCE/100 mL for longer-term trend assessment.

 Oxygen